 It is unbearable when you have just given birth and at the same time, suffering from post-natal depression.
 It’s never easy to handle your grief while caring for a baby.
-The symptoms can be so severe at times, but there are techniques to do where you can cope.
+The symptoms can be so severe at times.
+“This consists of depressed mood, loss of appetite, exhaustion, poor sleep, often poor attachment to the baby and sometime suicidal and homicidal ideas,” wrote clinical psychologist Kathryn Smith, MCP.
+However, there are techniques to do where you can cope.

 - Don’t attempt to be the super mom.
 If you need help with caring for the baby or household chores and the likes, ask for it.
 Some family members and friends may offer their assistance, take it so that you can rest and heal, physically and mentally.

 - Having some alone time is ok.
 You need to relax and find an activity that you will enjoy doing a bubble bath, salon service, massage, and the likes.

 - You need adequate rest.
 Sleep at least 8 hours each day, uninterrupted.
 With a baby and your depression, it’s tough, but you have to do it.

 - If your body is up to it, you must do some light exercises.
 It can also help in alleviating depressive moods.

 - Eat healthy foods only and don’t starve yourself.
 If you are breastfeeding, you need all the nutrients you can get.
 Avoid fast food and fat-laden meals.
 It will worsen your depression.